-If you liked the recipe I recently posted for the Baked Oven Omelet, then you’ll love this recipe.
+If you liked the recipe I recently posted for the Baked Oven Omelet, then you’ll love this recipe for breakfast casserole.
 I got this recipe from a coupon section of my Sunday paper years ago.

 It uses sausage and some other veggies.
 I don’t add the tomatoes or mushrooms due to my family’s tastes.
 I do think it would be even better with those in there.
 Since I don’t put those veggies in there, my husband like to drizzle a little syrup on his serving.

 This can also be made the night ahead just like the Baked Oven Omelet.
 This recipe does use twice the amount of eggs as the Oven Baked Omelet, but you don’t have to butter all the bread.
 This one you just have to cube the bread.
 Both recipes are wonderful in there own way and made an awesome entree for Holiday breakfast.